Falli007/CryptoCurrencyPrediction/README.md

 Model selection, hyperparameter tuning, and backtesting

-A user-friendly Streamlit web app for interactive forecasting and visualization
+A user-friendly Streamlit web app for interactive forecasting and visualisation

 📈 Features
 Multivariate Inputs: Uses multiple cryptocurrencies, Gold, and their log-returns as features for more robust forecasting.